hiibolt/monikaiv2/README.md

     2. Conscious memory search with key phrase "cookbook recommendation"
     3. A memory where the Monikai recommended *The College Cookbook*.
 ## Autosave / Auto-Encoding
-Monikai will save automatically every 5 senconds, and a conversation is considered 'over' after 5 minutes of inactivity.
+Monikai will save automatically every 5 seconds, and a conversation is considered 'over' after 5 minutes of inactivity.
 When a conversation is 'over', it will automatically self-encode into LTM.

 # Usage
 ## Prerequisites: